shaonsina/sina-extension-for-elementor/readme.txt

 10. [Toggle Content](https://plugins.shaonsina.com/sina-extension/toggle-content): Display any content within a toggle tab.

+== PRO EXTENDERS ==

+1. [Colors Animation](https://plugins.shaonsina.com/sina-extension/colors-animation): Show some colors on the section with animated (fade, horizontal, vertical)
+2. [Content Protection](https://plugins.shaonsina.com/sina-extension/content-protection): Show or hide specific content for the specific users.
+3. [Reading Progressbar](https://plugins.shaonsina.com/sina-extension/reading-progressbar): Display a progressbar into the page or posts for seeing the users how much they are reading or seeing.

 == Installation ==

 Note: This is an extension for Elementor.
 So make sure you have Elementor (https://wordpress.org/plugin/elementor/) installed.